-DOE provided information on recent earthquakes in 2004 CRA, Chapter 2.
+DOE provided information on recent earthquakes in the 2004 CRA Chapter 2.
 DOE concluded that any recent seismic activity is consistent with previous conclusions.
 Therefore, DOE did not need to change any analyses or calculations for the 2004 CRA related to the recent seismic data.
-EPA finds DOE's information to be adequate.
+EPA found DOE's information to be adequate.